Nordhavn, Copenhagen: Nordhavn city district

 Nordhavn translates into North Harbour and is a district of Copenhagen.
 Nordhavn is located in the old industrial harbour area and has been redeveloped.
 Nordhavn consists of urban islands connected by pedestrian friendly roads that incorporate cyclist expressways.
-This district is planned to become the larges metropolitan development in northern Europe.
+This district is planned to become the largest metropolitan development in northern Europe.
 The agency By og Havn has proposed plans to develop Nordhavn as a new city district that would have 40,000 residents and 40,000 jobs.
 In December 2024 Nordhavn had about 6000 residents.
 The urban planners of Nordhavn city district have courted controversy when proposing a 15-minute city where cars are not welcome.

 The agency By og Havn has started the 668 million DKK expansion of Nordhavn into Øresund.
 The project is the largest construction job in Denmark in 2013 and the largest consumer of steel in Northern Europe; 28,000 tonnes of steel is used for pile driving the sheet piles of the perimeter, and the area is being filled with 7 million tonnes of clean earth and 11 million tonnes of polluted earth from the City Circle Line metro and other projects until around year 2022–2025.
 The City Circle Line is extending into Nordhavn with at least one station.